csnell16/SMS-staffing-application/Database/README.md

 - SMS updates respect notification settings from the database
 	- if a user has notifications off, assignment updates should not be sent
 - Integrated with the [Shift Auto-Scheduler](#shift-auto-scheduler) to send shift updates sequentially after assignments as to avoid race conditions
+- Log file is created in the directory the API is run
+    - logging tracks the progress and status of calls in the SMS functions, and in the [auto-scheduler](#shift-auto-scheduler)
+    - useful for checking call histories where errors occured

 ## Shift Auto-Scheduler
 - On API startup the scheduler adds [auto-assignment](#auto-assignment) jobs for every shift with pending status